haf-tech/kabanero-101/kabanero-101/kabanero-101-demo/step01.md

 Install Appsody (CLI).

+## Target

+Install Appsody on the RHEL/CentOS system using the rpm package.
+The result is a working Appsody instance.

 ## (Optional) OCP Login

 Initially you are logged in as cluster admin.
 To switch to developer from the _Terminal_ run: